Events & Resources

 • Pfizer also discontinued a twice-daily oral candidate in 2023 due to tolerability issues experienced by clinical trial patients.

 Pfizer said that acquiring Metsera will add four clinical-stage programs to its pipeline, including oral and injectable candidates.
-Among the targets that Metsera scooped up through licensing and acquisition deals are GLP-1 drugs and an alternative hormone called amylin that may have fewer gastrointestinal side effects than GLP-1s.
+Among the targets that Metsera scooped up through licensing and acquisition deals are GLP-1 drugs (including a monthly weight loss shot as opposed to Novo and Lilly’s weekly injection) and an alternative hormone called amylin that may have fewer gastrointestinal side effects than GLP-1s.

 You've read 0 of 2 free articles this month.